deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Extended capabilities
 ^^^^^^^^^^^^^^^^^^^^^

 Extended capabilities are generic metadata sections below the ``OperationsMetadata`` element in the ``GetCapabilities`` response.
-It is not defined by the OGC specifications, but by extensions, such as the INSPIRE service specifications. deegree treats this section as a generic XML element and does not validate it.
-Please have a look at the service specific section for configuring this type of metadata.
+They are not defined by the OGC service specifications, but by additional guidance documents, such as the INSPIRE Network Service TGs. deegree treats this section as a generic XML element and includes it in the output.
+If your service supports multiple protocol versions (e.g. a WFS that supports 1.1.0 and 2.0.0), you may include multiple ``ExtendedCapabilities`` elements in the metadata configuration and use attribute ``protocolVersions`` to indicate the version that you want to define the extended capabilities for.

 ------------------------
 Controller configuration